EternityForest/pavillion/pavillion.md

 ### 7: Server Identity
 Must return a 16 byte vendor UUID, a 16 byte product ID, and a 16 byte serial number, followed by a UTF-8 name.

+### 8: Server Descriptors
+Must return a UTF-8 string, which is formatted as a set of single-line descriptors beginning with an name followed by an argument string, which is to be interpreted according to the name.
+A descriptor is a simple way of signalling a small amount of data, such as a capability, a supported file type, etc, to the server.

+Names beginning with "core." or any non-alphabetical character are reserved.

+Example:

+`com.examplecorp.voltmeter -300 1000`

+Might be interpreted by one who knows what "com.examplecorp.voltmeter" is, to indivate that the device can measure between -300 and 1000 volts.

+Names should generally be DNS based or be UUIDs, to ensure uniqueness.
+Names may not contain specian chars except "-" and ".".